[Okayama] The hot topic of Kasaoka Ramen! We visited six popular local ramen shops

 Kasaoka ramen is a local gourmet dish that is gaining attention.
-While there are many ramen shops around Kasaoka City, we asked the question, ``Where is your favorite Kasaoka ramen shop?'' and went to the 7 shops that caught our attention.
-When I compared the food, I realized that each restaurant had its own characteristics.
-This time, we will introduce four classic restaurants (Sakamoto, Ihara, Yamachan, and Kasakita) and three unique restaurants (Otsuan, Menya Harure, and Ajidokoro Eiseimaru).
+There are many restaurants in and around Kasaoka City, but we asked "What is your favorite Kasaoka ramen restaurant?" and visited seven of the most popular ones.
+Comparing the different ramen shops, we found that each has its own unique characteristics.
+This time, we will introduce four classic shops (Sakamoto, Idehara, Yamachan, and Kasakita) and three shops that stand out with their own unique personalities (Otsan, Menya Hare, and Sakae Sakae Seimaru).

 2024.03.23